SciencyBagel/find_command/README.md

 # find_command
-This program is intended to be used in Linux. findf is the name of the commad to be used.
+This program is intended to be used in Linux. findf is the name of the command to be used.

 # How to Use
 1) Download the repo into your Linux machine.